 The name of the band derives from the famous tritone that was banned by the Catholic church to be used in their heavenly concoctions.
 Or devilish things will happen to the congregation.
-The goat will appear or something.
+Like The Goat that will make an appearance on the unsuspecting churchgoers or something.

-Well kind of – and after their first album Secrets, this second record is good progress.
+Well kind of – and after their first album Secrets, The Wanderer is good progress.
 The production has a lot (or too much for my taste) of Epica in it.
-And they have adopted many elements from early Nightwish and Within Temptation.
+And they adopted many elements from early Nightwish and Within Temptation.
 Like many others have done before them.

 The album is nevertheless an astounding mix of typical symphonic and gothic metal themes, combined with a few stray elements.
-And you get it all: From very airy stuff to death grunts, all there.
+And you get it all: From very airy stuff to death grunts, it’s all there.

-Looking at it as a whole: Diabulus in Musica created a very good and very compelling chunk of epic Symphonic Metal.
+Looking at it as a whole, Diabulus in Musica created a very good and very compelling chunk of epic Symphonic Metal.
 Fans of the genre will absolutely love it, whereas adepts of a harder line (like me) will want some more oomph in the production.